 When he was done, I had tears streaming down my face.
 I never realized just how much I’d contributed to pushing my husband away.
 But hearing my husband talk about the small things that shut him down, made so much sense and I purposed in my heart–as well as promised my husband–that I would work on them.

-You know what that did?
-It started bridging the gap between us and immediately made us closer, making it easier to have that physical closeness that we both wanted just couldn’t reach at the time.
+Do you know what that did?
+It started bridging the gap between us and immediately made us closer, making it easier to have that physical closeness that we both wanted but just couldn’t reach at the time.

-I continue to work on those things, all these years later because I don’t want to ever again lose that physical touch or that emotional intimacy that keeps our love strong.
+I continue to work on those things, all these years later because I don’t want to ever again lose that emotional intimacy that keeps our love strong.

 3. Recognize stressors that might discourage affection